QuantEcon/lecture-source-py/source/rst/linear_algebra.rst

 We will write these sequences either horizontally or vertically as we please.

-(Later, when we wish to perform certain matrix operations, it will become necessary to distinguish between the two).
+(Later, when we wish to perform certain matrix operations, it will become necessary to distinguish between the two)

 The set of all :math:`n`-vectors is denoted by :math:`\mathbb R^n`.